MobilePayDev/MobilePay-Online/README.md

 The following will describe the error codes thrown and in which cases they can occur.

-The error format will be the following:
+The error format for status code 409 will be the following:

 ```json
 {